NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 ## Future Enhancements (Roadmap)
 - Improve random generation of vessel COLREGS scenarios.
 - Improve live-visualization in the simulator w.r.t. code readability and run-time.
-- Add functionality for storing animations from simulation data.
 - Add functionality for saving simulation results to file.
 - Streamline installation of `seacharts`, `colav_evaluation_tool` and the `colav_simulator` through a script.
 - Separate the large `schemas/scenario.yaml` validation schema into multiple sub-schemas for easier readability.